Francis Sheehy-Skeffington: Marriage and political career

 During the 1913 Dublin Lock-out, he became involved in the Citizens' Peace Committee, a group formed by various people including Tom Kettle and Thomas MacDonagh, with Joseph Plunkett as secretary, whose goal was to reconcile the employers and workers.
 The workers were willing to negotiate, but not the employers.

-Francis Sheehy Skeffington joined and then became a vice-chairman of the Irish Citizen Army when it was established in response to the lockout.
+Francis Sheehy-Skeffington joined and then became a vice-chairman of the Irish Citizen Army when it was established in response to the lockout.
 But he lent his support on the understanding that the ICA would have a strictly defensive role; he resigned when it became a military entity.

-Sheehy Skeffington testified before a tribunal in 1913 as a witness to the arrest of the leading trade unionist Jim Larkin on O'Connell Street, and the subsequent police assault against a peaceful crowd, which had occurred on the last weekend of August 1913.
+Sheehy-Skeffington testified before a tribunal in 1913 as a witness to the arrest of the leading trade unionist Jim Larkin on O'Connell Street, and the subsequent police assault against a peaceful crowd, which had occurred on the last weekend of August 1913.
 His testimony stated that he was in the street with a group of women caring for a person who had already been assaulted by the police when a member of the Dublin Metropolitan Police charged towards this group with his baton raised.
 He reports that it was only because he called out the policeman's number that the man was dissuaded from the violence he had so clearly intended.
 He said that he was later abused by a gang of policemen showing clear signs of intoxication in the yard of the police station at College Green where he went to make his complaint, and that their officers had no control over their behaviour.

-At the end of May 1915, Sheehy Skeffington was arrested and charged with making speeches against recruitment.
+At the end of May 1915, Sheehy-Skeffington was arrested and charged with making speeches against recruitment.
 (The arrest and charge were mentioned in The Times.)
-Sheehy Skeffington was sentenced to six months in prison but immediately began a hunger strike.
-He was released after six days under the terms of the ‘Cat and Mouse Act’.
+Sheehy-Skeffington was sentenced to six months in prison but immediately began a hunger strike and was released after six days under the terms of the "Cat and Mouse Act".

-He supported the peace crusade of the American car manufacturer Henry Ford; and when Countess Markievicz advocated armed uprising by Irish nationalists, he challenged her to a debate on the subject.
-She accepted the challenge in an open letter published in James Connolly's newspaper, The Workers' Republic.
+Countess Markievicz opposed Sheehy-Skeffington’s support of Henry Ford’s 1915 peace crusade.
+Sheehy-Skeffington challenged her to a debate on whether the war should be ended and she accepted the challenge in an open letter published in James Connolly's newspaper, The Workers' Republic.
+In the ensuing debate (18 February 1916), Markievicz’s argument for continuing the war was ineffective but in the open discussion afterwards, James Connolly forcefully made the point that patriots should seize the opportunity provided by the war to fight for Irish independence, a view endorsed by the crowd at the meeting.